 Prescriptions

-Ordering Your Repeat Medication
+Ordering Repeat Prescriptions

-• The three working days notice period for repeat prescription requests made online between 00:00 and 08:30 starts from 08:30 on that day if a working day or from 08:30 on the next working day.
+• The five working days notice period for repeat prescription requests made online between 00:00 and 08:30 starts from 08:30 on that day if a working day or from 08:30 on the next working day.

 Dispensing